Handpicked Hotels in The Netherlands

 Broederenklooster Boutique Hotel & Restaurant

 The Broederenklooster is a former monastery and one of the oldest and most beautiful buildings in Zutphen.
 It’s a place to lose yourself in a history stretching back to the 13th century – and with a chef who was once Switzerland’s youngest to earn a Michelin star.
-Relax in one of the guestrooms in what was once the dormitory, now equipped with every modern comfort.
-Explore picturesque Zutphen, sip regional beers in the Beer Bar, savour the excellent gin collection in the Gin Bar or head down to the medieval wine cellar for a wine or food tasting.
+Relax in one of the guestrooms in what was once the dormitory, now equipped with the comforts of today!
+Look around and become enchanted by Zutphem.
+Enjoy the culinary devotion in various dishes in the restaurant.
+Sample the tastiest regional beers in the Beer Bar, indulge in the outstanding gin collection in the Ginbar or descend into the medieval wine cellar for a wine/food tasting.

 Originally, Hotel Wildthout was a mayor's residence built around 1900 by the then mayor of Ommen, Mr. Bentinck.
 He named this stately home "the Villa Henan", after his two daughters Hennie and Anna.
 Since June 2015, Niek and Petra van Duuren have been the proud owners of this warm family business, and they have grasped the challenge with both hands to expand the stately building into a pleasant hotel where guests will feel particularly at home.
 In a historic building like Hotel Wildthout, no two rooms are the same.
 Everywhere, the corners, windows, beams and sloping roofs are different.
 This also contributes to the cosy and homely atmosphere.
 All rooms have a view of the green surroundings.